 Confused about your rights as a Landlord?
 Contact the team at Everingham Solomons because Helping You is Our Business.

+Under no circumstances should you ever stop paying rent, even if there is a dispute with the landlord.
+This is a breach of the lease agreement.
 Victims of domestic violence – new legislation introduced in February this year has created a provision that applies if you are in a domestic violence situation.
 In these circumstances there is no minimum notice period, however you must provide specific evidence to the Landlord as well as a domestic violence termination notice to both the Landlord and any of your co-tenants.
 The evidence that may be used in this situation is a declaration from a Medical Practitioner, a Domestic Violence Order, Family Law injunction or a Conviction Certificate.

 Different rules apply for Commercial, Industrial and Retail leases.